-What Happened To Will In 'Stranger Things' Season 1?
-Here's Your Refresher
+5 Things That Happened To Will Byers In 'Stranger Things' Season 1

-Almost immediately after the series begins, Will goes mysteriously missing.
-After he leaves a Dungeons and Dragons game at his friend Mike's house, Will catches a glimpse of a terrifying monster on his path home.
-He rushes to his house but finds nobody is home — both his mother Joyce and his older brother Jonathan are at work.
-Will runs to the shed and loads a shotgun to defend himself, but the monster appears behind him and takes him into an alternate dimension.
+Almost immediately after the series began, Will went mysteriously missing.
+After he left a Dungeons and Dragons game at his friend Mike's house, Will caught a glimpse of a terrifying monster on his path home.
+He rushed to his house but found nobody home — both his mother Joyce and his older brother Jonathan were at work.
+Will ran to the shed and loaded a shotgun to defend himself, but the monster appeared behind him and took him into an alternate dimension.

 2. A Light Chat

-While in the monster's home dimension, which Will's friends come to refer to as the Upside Down, Will adapts surprisingly quickly.
-He manages to evade the monster and even learns how to manipulate electricity to communicate with his mother via a system of holiday lights.
-He's able to let his mother know that he is still alive, but is in danger.
+While in the monster's home dimension, which Will's friends came to refer to as the Upside Down, Will adapted surprisingly quickly.
+He managed to evade the monster and even learned how to manipulate electricity to communicate with his mother via a system of holiday lights.
+He was able to let his mother know he was still alive, but was in danger.

 3. King Of The Castle